QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 ## Parts
-This section includes all the parts needed to build bzzz and where they can be ordered from (other options avilable).
+This section includes all the parts needed to build bzzz and where they can be ordered from (other options available).
-You might wamt to order some spares when initially buying incase of an accident or the product goes out of stock.
+You might want to order some spares when initially buying in case of an accident or the product goes out of stock.

 ### Main Quadcopter parts
 | Part | Quantity | approx. price £ |